Day One (The Last of Us): Conception and writing

 The episode's opening with FEDRA soldiers was inspired by environmental storytelling in The Last of Us Part II (2020), the game on which the second season is based; the player can discover a burned-out tank and notes revealing that some FEDRA soldiers began deserting.
 Herron felt that focusing on Burton, a new recruit who asks questions, could help the audience learn the soldiers' dynamics.
-The writers were intrigued by the similarities between Ellie and the Seraphites, with both attempting to respect and protect deceased figures: Ellie with Joel, the Seraphites with their Prophet.
+The writers were intrigued by the similarities between Ellie and the Seraphites, with both attempting to respect and protect deceased figures: Ellie with Joel, and the Seraphites with their Prophet.
 Druckmann felt that with the passage of time since their deaths, the deceased evolved from being real people into more of an idea.
-The television station scenes were inspired by the game's stealth gameplay; Mazin showed production designer Don Macauley the in-game location as a reference before the set was built as he wanted to replicate elements of the gameplay.
-The hanging bodies were played by stunt performers in harnesses.
-Herron felt that setting the scene at night, instead of daytime like in the game, made it more frightening and intimidating.
+The television station scenes were inspired by the game's stealth gameplay, which Mazin partly wanted to replicate; he showed production designer Don Macauley the in-game location as a reference before the set was built.
+Herron felt the nighttime setting, instead of daytime like in the game, was more frightening and intimidating.
 She largely planned the scene independently as the crew was working on "Through the Valley".
 Mazin had intentionally added references to Ellie's love of space and astronauts in the first season (like mentioning Sally Ride in "Kin") to set up the second season; in "Day One", she mentions the fate of the Apollo 1 astronauts to Dina.

-The Capitol Hill scenes were adapted closely from the game, in which they were optional; Druckmann was interested to discover which ones Mazin would include.
-They considered the music store scene especially important, with Herron considering it one of her favorite scenes from the game; she sought to make it feel "safe" rather than frightening for viewers.
+The Capitol Hill scenes were adapted closely from the game, in which they are optional; Druckmann was interested to discover which ones Mazin would include.
+They considered the music store scene especially important; it was one of Herron's favorite from the game, and she sought to make it feel "safe" rather than frightening for viewers.
 Ellie's performance of "Take On Me" matches the scene in the game.
 Druckmann sent a clip of it during filming to A-ha guitarist Paul Waaktaar-Savoy, who was moved.
-Mazin thought the inclusion of the song was justified by narrative events, as Dina falls in love with Ellie as she performs.
+Mazin thought the inclusion of the song was justified by narrative events: Dina falls in love with Ellie as she performs.
 Herron found the scene among the most intimidating to film, and Mazin was nervous as he felt it was one of the most meaningful to many people.
-He thought the scene matched the one from the game in some ways while still remaining unique in others, such as the context of Ellie and Dina's relationship; by the time it took place in the game, they were already a couple.
+He thought the scene matched the game's version in some ways while still remaining unique in others, such as the context of Ellie and Dina's relationship; by the time it took place in the game, they were already a couple.
+For Herron, playing a song for one's crush made the scene relatable to viewers.
+She filmed several different takes, including some where Ellie avoided eye contact and Dina was "really into the song", to allow the best version to be selected during editing.
+Mazin approved Herron's request to add a caterpillar in the background, which she felt reflected his willingness to collaborate.